awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/index.md

 This implementation guide describes architectural considerations and configuration steps for deploying the quantum ready solution for drug discovery in the Amazon Web Services (AWS) cloud.
 It includes links to [CloudFormation][cloudformation] templates that launches and configures the AWS services required to deploy this solution using AWS best practices for security and availability.

-The guide is intended for IT architects, developers, DevOps, data scientists, and algorithm engineers with practical experience architecting in the AWS Cloud.
+The guide is intended for IT architects, developers, DevOps, data scientists, and algorithm engineers with architecture  hands-on experience in the AWS Cloud.

 [Amazon Braket]: https://aws.amazon.com/braket/